Registration of a Limited Liability Company (LLC) in Malta: Fast and Easy – 3 Steps without Travelling:

 Then the MBR issues a final certificate.

-In case of a partnership, migration within the EU is rather simple because the partners have the right of free movement and there is no need for liquidation.
+In case of a partnership, migration within the EU is rather simple because the partners have the right of free movement and there is no need for liquidation (as it is no corporation).

 Cross Border Merger